UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 - (((DONE))) Add coin-visual on top of items for when moneyEarned is negative!
 (Grubby visual should have bronze coins, negative moneyEarned should be gold coins)

-- Make shoppy items sticky, nerf the shapes of them (especially balloons!)
+- (((DONE))) Make shoppy items sticky, nerf the shapes of them (especially balloons!)

+- Redo some of the money-items; some of them are bad.

+- Fix fullscreen crash:
+REPRO: Fullscreen game when in the NewRunScene (gets error due to stencil)

+- RELEASE PLAYTEST

 - Gold-shards should spawn DOOMED-1 strong shop slot

-- Redo some of the money-items; some of them are bad.